PatrickChen928/en/You-Dont-Know-JS/scope & closures/Chapter1-en.md

 So, I'm painting only with broad strokes here.
 But I think you'll see shortly why these details we do cover, even at a high level, are relevant.

 For one thing, JavaScript engines don't get the luxury (like other language compilers) of having plenty of time to optimize, because JavaScript compilation doesn't happen in a build step ahead of time, as with other languages.

+For JavaScript, the compilation that occurs happens, in many cases, mere microseconds (or less!) before the code is executed.
+To ensure the fastest performance, JS engines use all kinds of tricks (like JITs, which lazy compile and even hot re-compile, etc.) which are well beyond the "scope" of our discussion here.